 What Letting Go Accomplishes.

-- Letting go prevents prevents further deterioration of the marital relationship
+- Letting go prevents further deterioration of the marital relationship

 - Letting go helps to extinguish the intensity of the affair; holding on, does just the opposite – it fuels the intensity of the affair.
-In other words, the more you hold on, the more passion and excitement your wife feels for the “other” man.
+In other words, the more you hold on, the more passion and excitement your wife feels for her affair partner.

 - Letting go allows you to regain control over your emotions.